 As far as entries in various rolls, we found the following: Hodgson's History of Northumberland listed Dreng de Trocchelai in 1161 and William filius Patrick Dring in 1219.
 The Pipe Rolls of Northumberland listed Creng de Calualea in 1161.
 Kirby's Quest listed William Dreng in Somerset, temp.
 1 Edward III.
 The Hundredorum Rolls of 1273 list John Dreng in Yorkshire.
 The Yorkshire Poll Tax Rolls of 1379 list Robertus Dring.

-Important Dates for the Dreng family
+Early History of the Dreng family

 This web page shows only a small excerpt of our Dreng research.
 Another 55 words (4 lines of text) covering the years 1161, 1201, 1668, 1680, 1688 and 1682 are included under the topic Early Dreng History in all our PDF Extended History products and printed products wherever possible.